 Simply having a website isn’t enough.
 I speak to countless business owners who think that because they have a website, their internet marketing needs are “all taken care of.”
-I don’t intend to get into the importance of other internet marketing tools right now – each one could easily be an entire blog series itself.
+I don’t intend to get into the importance of other internet marketing tools right now – each one could easily merit an entire series itself.
 I just want to talk about the website.
 I’ll go over 5 common website mistakes, explain why they are wrong and offer solutions to better serve your business.
-Take a gander :
+For your reading pleasure :

-1. Too much content – I’ve seen countless websites that feature an “introductory paragraph” that is longer than my street – right smack-dab in the middle of their homepage!
+1. Misuse of content – I’ve seen countless websites that feature an “introductory paragraph” that is longer than my college thesis – right smack-dab in the middle of their homepage!
 Believe it or not, your existing/potential/future/lost customers did not arrive at your website with the goal of learning the founder’s life story, nor will they stick around long enough to read it.
 You have seconds to grab a visitors attention, and limited space to do it.
 A professional web designer can help you optimize the user experience to ensure that your customers are getting the information that they came for quickly and intuitively.

 3. Poorly designed or outdated – A well designed, up-to-date website makes your company look professional and instills immediate trust in your business.
 Conversely, a poorly designed site or one that is not kept current will give the opposite impression.
 With 97% of consumers using the internet to research products and services, it’s more important than ever before that your online presence stands out.

-4. Not optimized for multiple browsers and devices – In the infographic that we posted a couple of weeks ago, we noted that there is no one device that owns more than 20% of the market share when it comes to how people are accessing the internet.
+4. Not optimized for multiple browsers and devices – There is no one device that owns more than 20% of the market share when it comes to how people are accessing the internet.
 That means that a site should be built so that viewers get the optimal experience whether they are on a desktop, mobile phone, or tablet.
 You should also be sure that your website is tested across multiple browsers including Internet Explorer, Safari, Firefox and Chrome.
 A lot of people don’t realize that different browsers may render your website differently, but a good web designer will be sure that your site is built to accommodate those differences.

 5. The fact that you built it does not mean they will come – There is an endless amount of content available to people on the internet.
 You have to invest both time and money to drive people to your website.
 Your site is not doing you any good if no one is seeing it.